madi-serikbay/Coffee-Machine/README.md

 # Coffee-Machine
-This is beginner level python project for the coffee machine
+This is intermediate level python project for the coffee machine